 Living on a potato farm you can imagine just how many meals we eat with potatoes.
-This isn’t really a bad thing because my family loves them and yet another bonus is how versatile they are.
-Potatoes can quickly go from being a main dish like this Crock Pot Potato Soup to a side dish like these Oven Roasted Potoatoes & Mushrooms.
-Heck I even have several dessert recipes that include potatoes!
+This isn’t a bad thing because my family loves them and, yet another bonus, is how versatile they are.
+Potatoes can quickly go from being a main dish like this Crock Pot Potato Soup to a side dish like these Oven Roasted Potatoes & Mushrooms.
+Heck, I even have several dessert recipes that include potatoes!

-It’s been an unusually warm winter for us this year but that doesn’t mean I don’t crave a few hearty soups.
-The other family members are not big soup eaters so if I want to indulge in a hearty soup recipe I lean heavily towards this Crock Pot Potato Soup because it’s one of the few everyone will eat seconds on, heck even firsts.
+It’s been an unusually warm winter for us this year, but that doesn’t mean I don’t crave a few hearty soups.
+The other family members are not big soup eaters, so if I want to indulge in a hearty soup recipe, I lean heavily towards this Crock Pot Potato Soup.
+It’s one of the few everyone will eat seconds on, heck even firsts.

 Easy Crock Pot Potato Soup